Venphis/My-Old-Clickteam-Fusion-2.5-Games-and-Projects/README.md

-This is a collecion of my Clickteam Fusion 2.5 games.
+This is a collection of my Clickteam Fusion 2.5 games/projects.
+Some of them were even on the Google Play Store, but due to low visibility and other inconveniences, I have taken them down.
 Feel free to download them.